shondle/EgoHands_Dataset/README.md

 # EgoHands_Dataset

-Query 48 videos containing complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and binary hand segmentation labels.
-In addition, train and test the UNet model from custom queried datasets. **Built entirely with Python!**
+Train and test a hand segmentation model with the UNet architecture by querying over 48 hours of complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and binary hand segmentation labels.
+Built entirely with Python!

 <table>
 <tr>